ashmaroli/jekyll-locale/docs/_docs/modes/manual-mode.md

 permalink: /modes/manual/
 ---

+The key features of this mode are:
+  * The physical files are handled like any other file in the site, but, they **should partially mirror** their counterpart &mdash; **their relative_paths should match**.
+  * If an original file contains front matter, the physical copy should contain front matter as well.
+  * Physical copies can render different content and into a different layout, if desired.
+  * Physical copies of posts and other writable *documents* can be rendered to a different `slug` by defining the `slug` key in the front matter.

 This mode requires the user to provide physical files in the configured `content_dir` with sub-directories that match the defined locales.

 For example, the following directory structure